Maryland CDL Requirements

 • Any medical records or documentation relevant to your application should be presented at this time

-• Should you be in possession of exemption paperwork, this too should be presented
+• Should you have exemption paperwork, this too, should be presented

 Non-U.S. Citizen Requirements for Maryland CDL